 Expenditures for property and equipment that have a useful life exceeding one year and exceed \$500 are capitalized at their historical cost and depreciated using the straight-line method and expected lives ranging from 5 years (technology) to 7 years (all other).
 Donated assets are also capitalized at their estimated fair value if they meet the above criteria.
-Cost basis and accumulated depreciation at December 31, 2021 was \$1,150 and \$651, respectively.
-Depreciation expense for the year ended December 31, 2021 was \$230.
+Cost basis and accumulated depreciation as of December 31, 2022 was \$1,150 and \$651, resulting in a net book value of \$499.
+Depreciation expense for the year ended December 31, 2023 was \$499, which resulted in all items being fully depreciated at December 31, 2023.